JavaDawid/codingchallenges/README.md

  ![x2](https://github.com/JavaDawid/codingchallenges/assets/122672760/6546b460-c158-476f-8dcc-9af6f4b13720)

-2. Copy pom.xml and new src file with you download change with old one.
+2. Replacy the 'pom.xml' and 'src'.
+Inside the codingchallenges directory, you'll find a pom.xml file and a src directory.
+These contain project configuration and source code.
+If you want to use this project as a starting point for your development, replace your existing pom.xml and src directory code from download repositorium.
 Under it's correct screan how should look everything.

 ![x5](https://github.com/JavaDawid/codingchallenges/assets/122672760/5959983f-6d9c-4422-8987-0ad52ccb3837)

 ## USAGE ##
 Choose class <i>main</i> and run game (screan higher).
 On begining you can choose with game you want play.
 If you choose option with human you must keep that format input data